versx/ChuckDeviceController/docs/plugin-system/api.md

     appsettings.json to store configuration data to be used by Plugins.

-    An instance of this interface is available via the DI container, any custom implementations must be configured to be used in the DI contaner when being initialised.
+    An instance of this interface is available via the DI container, any custom implementations must be configured to be used in the DI contaner when being initialized.

 ##### Remarks